What Causes Leaky Gut? + What To Eat & Avoid To Help Manage It, From Experts

 What causes a leaky gut?

 So, what causes increased intestinal permeability?
-A 2013 study points toward zonulin, a human protein that researchers described as "the only known...modulator of intercellular [tight junctions] described so far."
+A 2013 study points toward zonulin6, a human protein that researchers described as "the only known...modulator of intercellular [tight junctions] described so far."
 When zonulin is released, the tight junctions of the intestines can break apart.

-According to research, bacteria and gluten have been shown to trigger the release of zonulin in the small intestine.
+According to research, bacteria and gluten6 have been shown to trigger the release of zonulin in the small intestine.
 This is why many functional nutrition experts suggest dietary changes, like a gluten-free diet, to help manage the symptoms.

 6 foods to limit or avoid.